Tharos-ux/bloomfilter/README.md

 + **nf** is the number of successive hash functions we will apply on encoded kmers.
 It should be in the interval [ 1 : 64 ]
 + **r** is the number of randoms kmers we ask if they are in our data structure.
 Should be positive
 ## Known issues
-+ Needs to verify if last chars of file are correct (menaning last kmers are good)
 + If the file is not a true fasta file, program will fail to return coherent results